njharman/dotfiles/README.rst

     Colorized svn diff and side by side diff.

 fname
-    Find file like.
+    Case insensitive find file with 'foo' in name.

 nukepyc
     Recursively remove ``.pyc`` and ``.pyo`` files.

 psgrep
-    Kind of use to pgrep -fl, but this shows "stuff".
+    Kind of like ``pgrep -fl`` with more "stuff".

 Configs
 -------